mohammedBadawi/mabrains_internship_september_2021/Week_1/Day_3.md

   * cat -n [file name] : show the file content with adding numbering the all line
   * cat -s [file name] : show the file content with squeezing the multi-blank lines to only one blank line
   * cat -E [file name] : show the file content with adding "$" to the end of each line
+  * cat file1 file2 > file 3 : combine the content of file1 and file2 in the file3